Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Data Collection, Reduction, and Cross-calibration

-The long calendar duration of the XELDA data taking campaign makes it essential to cross-calibrate data taken at different times and in different detector conditions.
+The long calendar duration of the XELDA data-taking campaign makes it essential to cross-calibrate data taken at different times and in different detector conditions.
 In particular, changes in liquid level due to fluctuations in total xenon payload affect electroluminescence production (S2) and potentially the light collection efficiency in the bottom PMT (S1).
-These and other phenomena affecting S1 and S2 yields are addressed by using the $^{127}$Xe K-shell capture peak as a \textit{common candle} in all XELDA data.
-At 33.2~keV, this peak sits above the tritium $\beta$-decay endpoint, but is low enough in energy to avoid saturation effects in most (3 of 5) of the PMTs.
-We emphasize that we do not use the K-shell events to study any aspect of ER discrimination, but instead use it solely as a common point of reference that is easily visible in both types of data that we collected.
+These and other phenomena affecting S1 and S2 yields are addressed by using the $^{127}$Xe $K$-shell capture peak as a \textit{common candle} in all XELDA data.
+At 33.2~keV, this peak sits above the tritium $\beta$-decay end point, but is low enough in energy to avoid saturation effects in most (three of five) of the PMTs.
+We emphasize that we do not use the $K$-shell events to study any aspect of ER discrimination, but instead use it solely as a common point of reference that is easily visible in both types of data that we collected.

-The tritium data used in this analysis was taken in a single continuous period (see Fig.~\ref{fig:rates}), and we see no evidence of variation in the K-shell peak position or in the tritium $\beta$ continuum, in either the 363~V/cm or 258~V/cm tritium datasets.
-By contrast, both gradual and discrete changes in K-shell S1 and S2 were seen in the xenon-only data, so run-by-run (roughly day-by-day) S1$_\mathrm{bottom}$ and S2$_\mathrm{top}$ correction factors are applied to xenon-only data, aligning each run's K-shell peak with that observed in the tritium data at the corresponding drift field.
+The tritium data used in this analysis was taken in a single continuous period (see Fig.~\ref{fig:rates}), and we see no evidence of variation in the $K$-shell peak position or in the tritium $\beta$ continuum, in either the 363 or 258~V/cm tritium datasets.
+By contrast, both gradual and discrete changes in $K$-shell S1 and S2 were seen in the xenon-only data, so run-by-run (roughly day-by-day) S1$_\mathrm{bottom}$ and S2$_\mathrm{top}$ correction factors are applied to xenon-only data, aligning each run's $K$-shell peak with that observed in the tritium data at the corresponding drift field.